SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 The **synchronizes-with** relationship is something that you can get only between operations on atomic types.
 For synchronizes-with, the basic idea is this: a suitably tagged atomic write operation W on a variable x synchronizes-with a suitably tagged atomic read operation on x that reads the value stored by either that write ( W ), or a subsequent atomic write operation on x by the same thread that performed the initial write W , or a sequence of atomic read-modify-write operations on x (such as fetch_add() or compare_exchange_weak() ) by any thread, where the value read by the first thread in the sequence is the value written by W.

 For **happens-before**, it is easier.
-If in a single thread then if one operation (A) occurs in a statement prior to another (B) in the source code, then A happens-before B. If the operations occur in the same statement, in general there’s no happens-before relationship between them, because they’re unordered.
+If in a single thread then if one operation (A) occurs in a statement prior to another (B) in the source code, then A happens-before B. If the operations occur in the same statement, in general there's no happens-before relationship between them, because they're unordered.

-If in multithreads, if operation A on one thread inter-thread happens-before operation B on another thread, then A happens-before B. Inter-thread happens-before is relatively simple and relies on the synchronizes-with relationship: if operation A in one thread synchronizes-with operation B in another thread, then A inter-thread happens-before B. It’s also a transitive relation: if A inter-thread happens-before B and B inter-thread happens-before C, then A inter-thread happens-before C.
+If in multithreads, if operation A on one thread inter-thread happens-before operation B on another thread, then A happens-before B. Inter-thread happens-before is relatively simple and relies on the synchronizes-with relationship: if operation A in one thread synchronizes-with operation B in another thread, then A inter-thread happens-before B. It's also a transitive relation: if A inter-thread happens-before B and B inter-thread happens-before C, then A inter-thread happens-before C.

 [order of evaluations](https://en.cppreference.com/w/cpp/language/eval_order)